HELLA GmbH & Co. KGaA (ETR:HLE) Given a €60.96 Price Target at Nord/LB

 HELLA GmbH & Co.
-KGaA (ETR:HLE) received a €60.96 ($69.27) price target from stock analysts at Nord/LB in a research note issued to investors on Wednesday, Borsen Zeitung reports.
-Nord/LB’s price objective suggests a potential downside of 1.68% from the company’s previous close.
+KGaA (ETR:HLE) has been assigned a €60.96 ($69.27) price objective by stock analysts at Nord/LB in a report issued on Tuesday, Borsen Zeitung reports.
+Nord/LB’s target price suggests a potential downside of 2.12% from the stock’s previous close.

 HELLA GmbH & Co KGaA, together with its subsidiaries, develops, manufactures, and sells lighting and electronic components and systems for automotive industry worldwide.
 It operates through three segments: Automotive, Aftermarket, and Special Applications.
 The Automotive segment offers headlamps, rear combination lamps, car body and interior lighting products, and radomes; and body electronics, energy management, lighting electronics, and steering solutions, as well as driver assistance systems and components, including sensors and engine compartment actuators.